 Mid-way through the first half.
-Giroud was involved once again, his cut-back to Miyachi clearly handled in the area, with the referee pointing straight to the spot.
+Giroud was involved once again, his cut-back to Miyaichi clearly handled in the area, with the referee pointing straight to the spot.

-Up stepped Miyachi, to a huge roar from the fans, the 20-year-old smashing home a fine penalty kick to double Arsenal’s lead.
+Up stepped Miyaichi, to a huge roar from the fans, the 20-year-old smashing home a fine penalty kick to double Arsenal’s lead.

-Yet for all the visitors' good work, they were a little fortunate not to concede just before half-time with the hosts fashioning two fine chances, but denied by poor finishing.
+Yet for all the visitors' good work, they were a little fortunate not to concede just before half-time with the hosts fashioning two fine chances, only to be denied by poor finishing.

 Yoshizumi Ogawa was the culprit, first heading a great chance straight at Fabianski, when unmarked, before moment later scuffing another effort goalwards when clean through.